 Your canvas is ready to use for your project

 Good luck with your project!
-I am sure, whatever you are making will come out quite funky with this raw edge patchwork technique.
+I am sure, whatever you are making will come out quite funky with this crazy denim patchwork technique.

-As you can imagine, the denim canvas made this way is very strong and thick, so it is very suitable for making bags, cushions and furniture pieces, such as foot stools, bean bags, seat cushions or storage baskets.
+As you can imagine, the denim canvas made this way is very strong and thick, so it is very suitable for making bags, pouches, cushions and furniture pieces, such as foot stools, bean bags, wood carriers or storage baskets.